okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-an-external-idp/main/index.md

 ## Test the integration

-You can test your integration by configuring a [routing rule](https://help.okta.com/okta_help.htm?id=ext-cfg-routing-rules) to use <StackSelector snippet="idp" noSelector inline /> as the Identity Provider.
+You can test your integration by configuring a [routing rule](https://help.okta.com/okta_help.htm?id=ext-cfg-routing-rules) to use <StackSnippet snippet="idp" inline /> as the Identity Provider.

 Alternatively, you can use the Authorize URL to simulate the authorization flow.
 The Okta Identity Provider that you created generates an authorize URL with a number of blank parameters that you can fill in to test the flow with the Identity Provider.
 The authorize URL initiates the authorization flow that authenticates the user with the Identity Provider.